Skip to main content

 • GET /stores/{storeId}/returns - List all returns for a store

-• POST /returns/{returnId}/status - Update return status
+• PUT /returns/{returnId}/status - Update return status

 Return Shipping